|

 Challenges include managing inventory, maintaining equipment, ensuring food safety, and handling customer service.

-Can I lease a food truck instead of buying one?
+Is it possible to lease a food truck instead of purchasing one?

 Yes, leasing is an option, especially for seasonal operations or limited budgets.